The Art of Color Blocking in Interior Design: A Beginner's Guide

-You've seen it in magazines and Instagram - rooms bursting with bold blocks of color.
-At first glance, it seems daring and dramatic, the interior design equivalent of a statement necklace.
-But color blocking is more accessible than you might think.
-With a little know-how, you can use color blocking in your own home to create a space that's vibrant, cohesive, and uniquely you.
-The key is to start with a color palette you love, then apply some basic principles for distributing those colors in your space.
-Keep reading to unlock the secrets of color blocking and turn your home into a work of art.
+You’ve seen it in magazines and on Instagram—rooms alive with bold blocks of color.
+At first glance, it might seem daring and dramatic, the design equivalent of a statement necklace.
+But color blocking is more approachable than you think.
+With a little know-how, you can use this technique in your own home to create spaces that are vibrant, cohesive, and uniquely you.
+The key is to start with a color palette you love, then apply a few simple principles for balancing those shades.
+Keep reading to unlock the secrets of color blocking and transform your home into a work of art.

 What Is Color Blocking in Interior Design?

-- It's eye-catching.
-Using bold, vibrant colors in a coordinated way naturally draws attention and interest.
+- It’s eye-catching.
+Bold, vibrant colors instantly draw attention and create interest.

 The Psychology Behind Color Blocking